Cell and Gene Therapy

 Viral Vectors in Cell and Gene Therapy Overview

-Lentiviruses and retroviruses are commonly used in cell and gene therapy research and production as vectors for delivering therapeutic genes into target cells.
-They belong to the family of retroviruses, but lentiviruses are a subset that can infect both dividing and non-dividing cells, making them particularly versatile.
+Lentiviral vectors and retroviral vectors belong to the family of retroviruses, but lentiviruses are a subset that can infect both dividing and non-dividing cells, making them particularly versatile.
 Learn about the differences in lentiviral vs retroviral vectors.

 Lentivirus in Cell and Gene Therapy